off-border/qt-office-templater/README.md

-# office-templater
+# qt-office-templater
-## an ODT files templating engine for QT
+## An ODT files templating engine for QT

 The swig.js and quazip based office documents templating engine for QT(4-5).
 In current version it supports an ODT files only.
 But some DOCX basic support will come soon (without subtemplates inclusion, I think)